beta-team/beta-recsys/README.md

 If you use Beta-RecSys in you research, we would appreciate citations to the following paper:

-- Zaiqiao Meng, Richard McCreadie, Craig Macdonald, Iadh Ounis, Shangsong Liang, Siwei Liu, Guangtao Zeng, Liang Junha, Yucheng Liang, Qiang Zhang, Yaxiong Wu, Xi Wang.
+- Zaiqiao Meng, Richard McCreadie, Craig Macdonald, Iadh Ounis, Shangsong Liang, Siwei Liu, Guangtao Zeng, Junhua Liang, Yucheng Liang, Qiang Zhang, Yaxiong Wu, Xi Wang.
 BETA-Rec: Build, Evaluate and Tune Automated Recommender Systems.
 RecSys 2020.